sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

 ## Problem statement

-Critical knowledge often resides within a small group of experts, leading to "knowledge bastions" where others must constantly rely on these individuals for guidance.
-This creates bottlenecks, slows down processes, and hampers organizational growth as knowledge isn't evenly distributed across the team.
+Many training approaches are ineffective because they lack structure and fail to address the specific needs of learners, resulting in poor knowledge retention and inconsistent skill development across the organization.
+This not only hampers individual growth but also leads to reliance on a small group of experts who become single points of knowledge.
+As a result, bottlenecks are created, processes slow down, and organizational growth is stifled due to the uneven distribution of critical knowledge.

 ## Intent